Published 18th January 2017

 On our very first night at Camp Cambodia we experienced a traditional Cambodian dancing show, which was captivating.
 These dancers will be like nothing you’ve ever seen at home before.
 The dances give you a real insight into Cambodian culture and portray messages of love, life and thanks.
 It was such a great and memorable way to start our Camp Cambodia experience.

 Visiting a market is the one thing you must do in Cambodia, but I prefer the Night Markets by far!
 The atmosphere at a Night Market is completely different.
 You won’t know where to look first when you get there; between snake charmers, monkeys and countless stalls- it’s a shoppers dream!

 These little vans are unique to Asian countries and are certainly the best way to get around Cambodia!
 You get a wonderful breeze whilst going along and they are also very safe as they go half the speed of a car!

 Imagine walking around a beautiful Temple and no matter where you look always seeing someone look back at you.
 Each tower of the temple has four faces carved into the stonework.
-The architecture of Bayon Temple really is breath taking.
+The architecture of the Bayon Temple really is breathtaking.